python/devguide/getting-started/generative-ai.rst

 Unacceptable uses
 =================

-Maintainers may close issues and PRs that are not useful or productive, regardless whether AI was used or not.
+Maintainers may close issues and PRs that are not useful or productive, regardless of whether AI was used or not.

 If a contributor repeatedly opens unproductive issues or PRs, they may be blocked.